Hornbill-Docs/esp-fundamentals/esp-fundamentals/system-requirements/browser-compatibility.md

 |Linux|Hornbill applications work with Mozilla Firefox, Opera, Google Chrome and most other modern Chromium or webkit based browsers will work|

 :::warning
-Hornbill's applications and services do not support Internet Explorer 11 since August 2021.
-Internet Explorer 11 is end of life and no longer supported by Microsoft, please use Microsoft Edge browser which is Chromium based, or any other modern browser instead (see below).
+Hornbill's applications and services DO NOT support Microsoft's Internet Explorer 11, support has been dropped since August 2021.
+Microsoft's Internet Explorer 11 is end of life and no longer supported by Microsoft, please use the new Microsoft Edge browser which is Chromium based [Internet Explorer Edge](https://blogs.windows.com/windowsexperience/2021/05/19/the-future-of-internet-explorer-on-windows-10-is-in-microsoft-edge/), or any other modern browser instead.
 :::